slawekradzyminski/awesome-testing.com/_posts/2016-06-18-how-to-become-software-tester.md

 **Learn English**

-> The reality is that the companies consider the candidate’s ability or inability to speak fluently in English as one of
+> The reality is that the companies consider the candidate's ability or inability to speak fluently in English as one of
 > the major selection criterion.

 [_deccanherald.com_](http://www.deccanherald.com/content/249714/importance-english-employment.html)